Near-One/near-plugins/examples/access-controllable-examples/README.md

 ### acl_add_admin
 `acl_add_admin` is a method that adds a new admin for a specific group.
 Admins' rights don't allow running group-specific functions, but group admins can control the group member list.
-This method can be run by the admin of a specific group or by the super admin.
+This method can be run by an admin of a specific group or by a super admin.

 ```shell
 $ near call <CONTRACT_ACCOUNT> acl_add_admin '{"role": "GroupA", "account_id": "<ALICE_ACCOUNT>"}' --accountId <GROUP_A_ADMIN_ACCOUNT>
 ```

 ### acl_is_admin
 `acl_is_admin` is a _view_ method that checks if the account has an admin right for the specified group.
-For super admin, it will return true.
+For super admin, it will return true for every group.

 ```shell
 $ near view <CONTRACT_ACCOUNT> acl_is_admin '{"role": "GroupA", "account_id": "<ALICE_ACCOUNT>"}'